 Captain Pádraic Maher pictured leading Tipperary through the pre-match parade against Cork.

-And, the Tipperary team will line out as follows: Darragh Mooney (Éire Óg Annacarty-Donohill), Donagh Maher (Burgess), Tomás Hamill (Moyne-Templetuohy), James Barry (Upperchurch-Drombane), Séamus Kennedy (St Mary's Clonmel), Ronan Maher (Thurles Sarsfields), Pádraic Maher (Thurles Sarsfields, captain), Brendan Maher (Borris-Ileigh), Michael Breen (Ballina), Noel McGrath (Loughmore-Castleiney), Patrick Maher (Lorrha-Dorrha), Dan McCormack (Borris-Ileigh), John O'Dwyer (Killenaule), Séamus Callanan (Drom & Inch) & John McGrath (Loughmore-Castleiney).
+The starting team named by manager Michael Ryan features three championship debutants in Darragh Mooney, Tomás Hamill and Joe O'Dwyer - the Tipperary team to face Westmeath is: Darragh Mooney (Éire Óg Annacarty-Donohill), Donagh Maher (Burgess), Tomás Hamill (Moyne-Templetuohy), James Barry (Upperchurch-Drombane), Joe O'Dwyer (Killenaule), Ronan Maher (Thurles Sarsfields), Pádraic Maher (Thurles Sarsfields, captain), Brendan Maher (Borris-Ileigh), Noel McGrath (Loughmore-Castleiney), Dan McCormack (Borris-Ileigh), Patrick Maher (Lorrha-Dorrha), Michael Breen (Ballina), John O'Dwyer (Killenaule), Séamus Callanan (Drom & Inch) & Niall O'Meara (Kilruane MacDonagh’s).

 Following in the wake of the disappointing 1-26 to 2-27 defeat suffered at the hands of Cork in a Munster quarter-final on Sunday, May 21st blue and gold supporters are expecting to see a re-energised Tipperary team in action on Saturday.

 Tipperary will launch their All-Ireland Senior Hurling Championship qualifier campaign on Saturday, July 1st when the defending champions take a step through the back door.

 Four contests comprise the opening round of the hurling qualifiers: Dublin v Laois, Kilkenny v Limerick, Offaly v Waterford and Tipperary v Westmeath.